bduffany/godemon/README.md

 ## Basic usage

-The `godemon` CLI is used in the following way:
+The `godemon` command can be used as follows:

 ```
 godemon [options ...] <command> [args ...]